ACour008/Tween-Library/README.md

 ## Overview
-Tween Daddy provides users a quick, useful way to animate your 2D & 3D GameObjects in Unity by building Effect objects and feeding them into the EffectBuilder.
+I created this light-weight tween library to learn about linear interpolation and easing functions.
+It was implemented successfully in another project of mine called Space Gems.
+The library provides a quick, useful way to animate your 2D & 3D GameObjects in Unity by building Effect objects and feeding them into the EffectBuilder.
 Building an Effect is straightforward: give it an end value, the duration of the animation, and the start delay time.
 Tween Daddy does the rest.

 ## Package Contents
 The library is located in the Runtime folder while the basic usage sample can be found in the Samples folder.

 ## Requirements
 As tested so far, Tween-Daddy runs on Unity version 2021.3.
-Tests on other versions of Unity will be documented as development continues.

 ## Installation Instructions
 You can use install the Tween Daddy package in your Unity project through Github in two ways.